-The Group has a Corporate Information Security Policy in place that includes the strategy for protecting information related to access control, the responsibilities of users, security in communications and operations, change management, development security, incident management, business continuity and compliance.
+Within DIA Group Rules, the Group has a Corporate Information Security Policy and a Security Policy of Corporative Information in place that includes the strategy for protecting information related to access control, the responsibilities of users, security in communications and operations, change management, development security, incident management, business continuity and compliance.
 The policy and associated regulatory framework is based on the international catalogue of standards ISO 27000.